 Follow Us:

-Mouth cancer most often begins as a small ulcer or lump on the tongue, cheek or gums.
-Statistically speaking, at least 75% of those diagnosed with Oral Cancer are tobacco users.
-Those who both smoke and drink, have a 15 times greater risk of developing oral cancer than others.
-Chronic irritation from a sharp tooth is also known to initiate these changes.
-30% of total cancers in India are from the Head and Neck region as compared to 5% in the western world.
-Tobacco, betel nut and ‘paan’ chewing; in addition to smoking and alcohol abuse are the reasons for the increased number of oral cancers in the Indian subcontinent.
+Oral cancer typically initiates as a small ulcer or lump on the tongue, cheek, or gums.
+Remarkably, around 75% of individuals diagnosed with Oral Cancer in Mumbai are tobacco users.
+Those who both smoke and consume alcohol face a staggering 15 times higher risk of developing oral cancer than their counterparts.
+Additionally, chronic irritation from a sharp tooth can trigger these changes.
+In India, a significant 30% of total cancers are attributed to the Head and Neck region, in stark contrast to the Western world’s 5%.
+The prevalence of oral cancers in the Indian subcontinent is largely attributed to the use of tobacco, betel nut, ‘paan’ chewing, as well as smoking and alcohol abuse.

 Cancer Affected Jaw Technology